 I also used a utility knife to open up any cracks in the wood, to make them more pronounced.

-Put the knife at an angle and cut along the crack to widen the crack, similar to what is done to cracks in concrete when you want to fill a crack.
+I did it by putting the knife at an angle and cutting along the crack, opening up the crack, similar to what is done to cracks in concrete when you want to fill a crack.

-The where and tear you are creating makes it look authentic, the more the character the better.
+The where and tear makes the planks look authentic, the more distressing the better.